Skip to main content

 When should 179D Energy Tax Deductions be reviewed?

-Review 179D Energy Tax Deductions during construction-start, design, retrofit, and placed-in-service review.
+Review 179D Energy Tax Deductions during retrospective construction-start, retrofit, placed-in-service, and certification review.
 The project is still early enough to preserve design, certification, or substantiation options.

 What information should be organized first?

-Start with Energy-efficient building systems, retrofit scope, and design decisions; Construction-begin timing, placed-in-service facts, and whether the project is still inside the current 179D window.
+Start with Energy-efficient building systems, retrofit scope, and design decisions; Documented construction-start timing, placed-in-service facts, and whether the project belongs in a pre-cutoff 179D review.
 JPOPE uses those facts to decide whether the position is documented, time-sensitive, and ready for CPA review.

 What does JPOPE typically deliver?